LDer66/Tab-A/README.md

-**Table A.** Performance comparison between FedRGL and FedRGL# under the same settings as Table 2 in the paper.
-N/U/P N/U/P denote no-label-noise/Uniform/Pair noise.
+**Table A.** Performance comparison between FedRGL and FedRGL# under the same settings as Table 2 in the paper.N/U/P denote no-label-noise/Uniform/Pair noise.

 |Dataset|Cora|||CiteSeer|||PubMed|||
 |:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|